CSSS/git-tutorial/README.md

 `-S` means *sync* and will download any package you ask it for.

 #### Mint / Ubuntu / ElementaryOS (Debian)
-All these three are actually children of the very first Linux distribution, Debian.
+All these three are actually children/grandchildren of the very first Linux distribution, Debian.
 Hence they all use the same packaging software.
 Do the following in a terminal to get git:

     apt-get install git